Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 087 : October 12, 2018

-**Today's Progress** : Studied more about feature learning, also wrote a medium article about Envelope And Spectrogram
+**Today's Progress** : Studied more about feature learning, also wrote a medium article about the differences between analog and digital sound and different challenges that come up in each media

 **Thoughts** : I am learning new things day by day.